Personal Injury Attorney in Mount Pleasant

 At Bluestein Johnson & Burke, LLC, we know that the legal process can seem like a "black box" while you are trying to heal.
 Because we communicate with our clients directly, we make sure you understand exactly where your case stands through each of these critical phases.

-1. Immediate Investigation & Evidence Preservation: We move quickly to secure police reports, witness statements, and any available video footage (such as dashcam or surveillance).
-In 2026, this often includes preserving "black box" data from commercial vehicles before it is overwritten.
+- Immediate Investigation & Evidence Preservation: We move quickly to secure police reports, witness statements, and any available video footage, such as dashcam or surveillance.
+In many cases, this includes preserving data from commercial vehicles before it is lost.

-2. Medical Treatment & MMI: You focus on following your doctor's plan.
-We typically do not send a formal demand until you reach Maximum Medical Improvement (MMI)—the point where your future medical needs are clear.
+- Medical Treatment & MMI: You focus on following your doctor's plan.
+We typically do not send a formal demand until you reach Maximum Medical Improvement (MMI)—the point where your future medical needs are clearer.

-3. The Demand Package: We compile your medical bills, lost wage documentation, and evidence of "pain and suffering" into a comprehensive demand sent to the insurance carrier.
+- The Demand Package: We compile your medical bills, lost wage documentation, and evidence of pain and suffering into a comprehensive demand sent to the insurance carrier.

-4. Negotiation or Litigation: If the insurer refuses to offer a fair settlement, we file a formal lawsuit.
-Under the 2026 South Carolina Contribution Among Tortfeasors Act, we carefully identify all "at-fault" non-parties to protect your percentage of recovery.
+- Negotiation Or Litigation: If the insurer refuses to offer a fair settlement, we may file a formal lawsuit.
+We pay close attention to all potentially at-fault parties so your percentage of recovery is not unfairly reduced.

-6. Trial & Verdict: If a settlement isn't reached, our 40+ years of combined experience take center stage in front of a jury to fight for a final judgment.
+- Trial & Verdict: If a settlement is not reached, our 40+ years of combined experience take center stage in front of a jury.

 Recovering What You’ve Lost